philosophy

 Master of Social Work, Smith College School for Social Work

-PhD Candidate, Bryn Mawr Graduate School of Social Work & Social Research
+I am currently completing coursework toward my PhD at Bryn Mawr Graduate School of Social Work & Social Research

 trainings & professional engagement